pivotal/docs-tap/cli-plugins/apps/command-reference/workload_get.hbs.md

 - Workload related resource information and status like services claims, related pods, knative services.

 At the very end of the command output, a hint to follow up commands is also displayed.

+**Note:** the `Supply Chain` and `Delivery` sections will be conditionally included in the command output depending on whether those resources are present on the target cluster (e.g. If the target includes only build components, there would be no `Delivery` resources available and therefore the `Delivery` section would not be included in the command output.).

 ```bash
 tanzu apps workload get rmq-sample-app